Texas Car Accident Statistics – Top 8 Causes of Car Accidents

 How Many Car Accidents Occur in Dallas?

-Dallas has the highest number of car accidents in the entire Texas state.
-Even though Dallas is smaller than San Antonio and Houston, most people say it’s home to the worst drivers.
-Here are the 2021 Dallas car accident statistics:
+Dallas has one of the highest number of car accidents in the entire state of Texas.
+Even though Dallas is geographically smaller than San Antonio and Austin, most people say it’s home to the worst drivers.
+Here are the 2023 Dallas car accident statistics:

 Between 2010 and 2021, the number of traffic deaths on Dallas roads increased by 80%.